 Please note: I knew none of this when I painted Blue Lotus in 2010, I was just following my in-tuition…and I still am!

 Blue Lotus features in Year Four of Journey of a Sister.
 Listen to this extract from the audiobook:

 Most of my paintings have an accompanying poem, listen to them on the Art page!
 The poem for Blue Lotus is called ‘Equilibrium‘ – it’s all about creating BALANCE which is perfect for Libra Season – balance must be restored!

 In summary, the Divine Mother is the Feminine Aspect of the Creator – both are needed to create Life.

-Right now, there’s far too much masculine energy on the planet, brought about by these (relatively) new religions.
-We must all do our part to help create EQUILIBRIUM (a balance of masculine and feminine energy).
+Right now, there’s far too much masculine energy on the planet, brought about by man-made religions.
+We must all do our part to help create EQUILIBRIUM.

 Read the next post in this series: The Sex Craze